chadbunn/Address-Points-to-OSM/Processing Address Points.md

 concat ( "Prefix2",' ',title("NAME"))

 ###13
-"ADDRESS" is NULL and "Prefix2" is NULL and "NAME" is NULL and "Type2" is not NuLL
+"ADDRESS" is NULL and "Prefix2" is NULL and "NAME" is NULL and "Type2" is not NULL

 concat('Address & Street Unknown',' ',"Type2")